TrueCloudLab/frostfs-rest-gw/static/docs/docs.md

 ### Basic concept

-Using this API you can interact with NeoFS nodes and manage containers and objects.
+Using this API you can interact with FrostFS nodes and manage containers and objects.

 #### Container